Charleston City Hall - 2016

 1780 - (March 29) British siege of Charlestown begins; lasts 40 days.

 1780 - (May 12) After a bitter struggle, Major General Benjamin Lincoln surrenders Charlestown to the British, their greatest prize of the Revolutionary War.
-A two-and-a-half year occupation begins.
+A two-and-a-half year British occupation begins.

 1780 - (August 27) British troops arrest prominent citizens for encouraging resistance and imprison them in the dungeon of the Old Exchange.
+Many are sent to St. Augustine.
 Only those signing an oath of loyalty to the Crown are released.

 1780 - (Sept 3) Henry Laurens is captured by the British on his way to the Netherlands and is imprisoned in the Tower of London.

 1781 - (Aug 4) Colonel Isaac Hayne, a Revolutionary leader of the South Carolina Militia, is hanged by the British just beyond the city limits of Charlestown.

 1781 - (Nov-Dec) American forces under Major General Nathanael Greene retake most of South Carolina and advance to within fifteen miles of Charlestown.

 1781 - (Dec) When news reaches London of Washington's defeat of Lord Cornwallis at Yorktown, VA, the British Parliament resolves to bring the war to an end.

 1781 - (Dec 31) Henry Laurens is released from the Tower of London in a prisoner exhange for the release of Lord Cornwallis by the Americans.

 1782 - (Dec 14) Defeated British Army marches out of city, ending the occupation.